petergeoghegan/amcheck/README.md

 ### Project background

-`amcheck` is proposed as a contrib extension for PostgreSQL 9.7.
+`amcheck` is proposed as a contrib extension for PostgreSQL 10, scheduled for release in 2017.
 This externally maintained version of the extension exists to target earlier versions of PostgreSQL (PostgreSQL 9.4+).

 ### Bugs